MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 :::image type="content" source="media/delve-retirement-legacy-edit-experience-in-sharepoint.png" alt-text="Screenshot showing how to access the legacy edit experience in SharePoint.":::

-The link to the legacy SharePoint edit-profile experience.
+The link to the legacy SharePoint edit profile experience.

 :::image type="content" source="media/delve-retirement-edit-profile-in-sharepoint.png" alt-text="Screenshot showing the Edit Details dialog box in SharePoint.":::